 The top-end is quite lively with a slightly forward peaky 7k presentation on the Stance S1+.
-The Amiron treble has a better body, slightly smoother and not quite as lively sounding but again, much more detailed.
+The Amiron treble has a better body, is slightly smoother, and is not quite as lively sounding but again, much more detailed.

 I am more impressed with the Amiron Wireless than the Home.
 Not just because it has Bluetooth features which are very good.
 Nor because of the easier-to-drive 32Ω rating and equally good build quality.

 The low-end simply hits harder.
 This is a pleasurable listening experience wired or wireless.
 In fact, on a phone, you may find the wired to tap out due to the weak amp of the phone and the wireless to sound much more engaging.

 True, the aptX-HD experience is still not up there with LDAC or wired but it is still by far one of the nicest-sounding BT headphones I have heard to date.
 I give a lot of credit to the Tesla driver inside which is a quality driver.

-I do hope the firmware of the Amiron Wireless can be updated in time to LDAC or the next-gen aptX-HD to keep pace because the BT system really adds a lot of engaging value to this closed headphone experience.
+I do hope the firmware of the Amiron Wireless can be updated in time to LDAC or the next-gen aptX-HD to keep pace because the BT system adds a lot of engaging value to this closed-headphone experience.

 beyerdynamic Amiron Wireless Specifications